Cyfrin/Updraft/courses/advanced-foundry/4-cross-chain-rebase-token/4-writing-the-rebase-token-contract/+page.md

+## Writing the Token Code

 Now that we've explained what we're going to do, let's go ahead and do it.

 So, we need to create a file.
 We're going to call this `RebaseToken.sol`.
 And then we're going to do the usual thing: